On compact K\"ahler manifold with strongly pseudo-effective tangent bundle: Abstract

 \section{Abstract}

-In the first part of this note, we discuss the compact K\"ahler manifold with strongly pseudoeffective tangent bundle.
-In the second part, we give a new proof of the fact that the only projective manifolds with the big tangent bundle are the projective spaces.
+In the first part of this note, we discuss the compact K\"ahler manifold with a strongly pseudo-effective tangent bundle.
+In the second part, we give new proof of the fact that the only projective manifolds with the big tangent bundle are the projective spaces.
 In the third part, we give a characterisation of nef vector bundle.